 ** This is a sponsored post.
 I received this product or compensation for review purposes only and was compensated for my time.
 I was neither asked nor required to share a positive review; all opinions are my own.
 READ HERE for more information.

-If you hang out with me for more than a minute, you that I geek out over webtools.
+If you hang out with me for more than a minute, you know that I geek out over webtools.
 I love finding apps and software, most of which are designed for schools or businesses, and figuring out how homeschoolers could use them.
 It’s part of my personal mission to inspire you to add more tech to your home education.

 Let's face it…. with all the online learning opportunities available, our kids learn way different than we did at their age.
 They are both “consumer” and “creator”.
 Digital natives want to do something with the information they take in, whether it be creating a playlist, editing a photo or producing a video.
 They put their knowledge into action and share their creations with the world.